SPF-OST/pytrnsys_gui/docs/guide/interface.rst

 The user interface
 ==================

-The user interface consists of a menu bar, a tool bar, and three main widgets.
+The user interface consists of a menu bar, a tool bar, and three widgets.
 The center and the main widget of the interface is the diagram.
 Here different components can be placed and connected.
 The available components can be found in the widget on the lefthand side and can simply be dragged into the diagram to be placed.
 On the righthand widget the file tree of the ``ddck``-folder can be seen.
 For each component dropped into the diagram an additional folder is created in this tree.